 The List is released three months ahead of it taking effect so that athletes, their entourage and other stakeholders can acquaint themselves with any modifications.
 Ultimately, athletes are responsible for prohibited substances found in their body and prohibited methods found to have been used.
 Athlete entourage are also liable for Anti-Doping Rule Violations if determined to be complicit.
 Consequently, if there is any doubt as to the status of a substance or method, it is important that they contact their respective Anti-Doping Organizations (International Federation or National Anti-Doping Organization) for advice.

-It should be noted that for athletes who have a legitimate medical reason for using a prohibited substance or method that is on the List, they can apply for a TUE to determine whether they meet the criteria outlined in the International Standard for Therapeutic Use Exemptions (ISTUE).
+It should be noted that for athletes who have a legitimate medical reason for using a prohibited substance or method that is on the List, they can apply for a Therapeutic Use Exemption (TUE) to determine whether they meet the criteria outlined in the International Standard for Therapeutic Use Exemptions (ISTUE).
 The TUE Program is a rigorous and necessary part of elite sport which has overwhelming acceptance from athletes, physicians and anti-doping stakeholders.

-In addition to the guidance documents listed above, WADA has provided, or will provide, a number of educational resources as part of its Code Implementation Support Program (CISP), which can be accessed on the Agency’s Anti-Doping Education and Learning Platform (ADEL).
+In addition to the documents linked above, WADA has provided, or will provide, a number of educational resources as part of its Code Implementation Support Program (CISP), which can be accessed on the Agency’s Anti-Doping Education and Learning Platform (ADEL).
 These resources include:

 - A CISP Checklist – Implementing Revised List (available now)

-- Athlete and Athlete Support Personnel (ASP) Factsheet on Glucocorticoids (to be available in October)
+- Athlete and Athlete Support Personnel (ASP) Factsheet on tramadol (to be available in November)

-- Medical Professionals Factsheet on Glucocorticoids (to be available in the coming weeks)
+- Medical Professionals Factsheet on tramadol (to be available in November)